-The indicators under Strategic Goal B (seven indicators and 12 measures prefixed 'B' in the summary table) show progress is being made to address the pressures on biodiversity (e.g. in the proportion of fisheries that are sustainable, in the area of land in agri-environment schemes, air and marine pollution).
+The indicators under Strategic Goal B (seven indicators and 13 measures prefixed 'B' in the summary table) show long-term progress is being made to address the pressures on biodiversity (e.g. in the proportion of fisheries that are sustainable, in the area of land in agri-environment schemes, air and marine pollution).
 However, there has been a long-term increase in the prevalence of invasive species, reflecting a pattern of continuing or growing threat to biodiversity in the UK.
-In the short-term there is little or no overall change in the area of forestry land certified as sustainably managed, and in the area of semi-natural habitats affected by acidification and/or eutrophication.
+In the short-term there is little or no overall change in the area of forestry land certified as sustainably managed, in the biomass of fish stocks at full reproductive capacity, and in the area of semi-natural habitats affected by eutrophication.
 There was a short-term decline in the area of land in higher-level / targeted agri-environment schemes, and in surface water status.